 If you’ve had a lot of highs and lows while building and maintaining your brand, consider doing a Spotlight Sunday series.
 In this campaign, you would share a short story and what you learned from it.

-We are going to share two of our favorite life lessons that we learned the hard way.
+We are going to share two of our favourite life lessons that we learned the hard way.
 Rather than share the long version, we went for how it would be written on a throw pillow you would see in a Target.
 Every day may not be good, but there’s something good in every day.
 The other quote is you can’t control how other people act, but you can control how you react.

 After reading the first quote, most people go, “Huh, I did have a bad day, but x happened, and that was great.”
 The second quote has a lot of practical wisdom attached to it.
-If two people are having a disagreement, and one person is yelling, and the other person is calm, then the calm person can work to deescalate the situation.
+If two people are having a disagreement, and one person is yelling, and the other person is calm, then the calm person can work to de-escalate the situation.

 Be Consistent Across All Your Social Media Platforms